-Concordia College is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools, 3624 Market Street, Philadelphia PA 19104, 215.
-662.5606.
+Concordia College is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools, 3624 Market Street, Philadelphia PA 19104, 215-662- 5606.
 The Commission on Higher Education is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Commission on Recognition of Postsecondary Accreditation.

-The Nursing Program is accredited by the Commission on Collegiate Nursing Education (CCNE), One Dupont Circle, NW, Suite 530, Washington DC 20036-1120, phone (202) 887-6791, fax: (202) 887-8476.
+The baccalaureate degree in nursing program at Concordia College-New York is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791.

-Concordia, founded in 1881 as Concordia Progymnasium, received its original charter from the state regents in 1936.
+Concordia, founded in 1881 as Concordia Progymnasium, received its original charter from the State Regents in 1936.
 From 1918 to 1969, it was called Concordia Collegiate Institute; in 1969, the preparatory school was closed and the present name of the College was authorized by a charter change.
-In 1972, the state regents authorized the College to grant the baccalaureate degree.
+In 1972, the State Regents authorized the College to grant the baccalaureate degree.
 In 2011, the State Regents authorized the College to grant the master’s degree.